 Lina Verchery is an award-winning filmmaker and doctoral candidate in Buddhist Studies at Harvard University.
-Her research explores Buddhist theories of sociality, moral cultivation, and interspecies ethics in contemporary Chinese Buddhist monasticism in China and throughout the Chinese diaspora.
+Her research explores Buddhist theories of sociality, moral cultivation, cosmology and interspecies ethics in contemporary Buddhist monasticism in China and throughout the Chinese diaspora.
 Her areas of expertise include Buddhist Studies, Chinese Religions, Monasticism, Modernity and Transnationalism, Post-humanism, Media Ethnography (Theory & Production), and Religion and Film.
 Complete CV available by request.

 in Buddhist Beasts: Reflections on Animals in Asian Religions and Culture.
 Reiko Ohnuma and Barbara Ambros, eds.
 Forthcoming.

 "An Alternative to the ‘Westernization’ Paradigm and Buddhist Global Imaginaires”